 Salt Lake City, Utah 84107

 Important Note!
 Please do not wait to report a concern until the situation becomes severe or persistent.
 The Title IX coordinator, designees, and other University officials can take proactive steps to prevent harassment from continuing, and to protect or otherwise assist the person being harassed.
 For example, the University can arrange for no-contact orders, counseling and personnel changes as needed.
-The Title IX coordinator and designees can also provide expertise and advice to help evaluate conduct that might be a warning sign of, or constitute, conduct prohibited by this policy and address any concerns or complaints appropriately.
+The Title IX coordinator and designees can also provide expertise and advice to help evaluate conduct that might be a warning sign of, or constitute, conduct prohibited by this policy and address any concerns or grievances appropriately.

 The following definitions are for general reference only; and may differ from applicable legal definitions in the state in which the conduct occurred.